ibexa/documentation-developer/docs/cdp/cdp_activation.md

 ### Download

 In the **Download** section, select **Stream file**.
-Copy generated steam ID and paste it into the `config/packages/ibexa_cdp.yaml` file under `stream_id`.
+Copy generated steam ID and paste it into the configuration file under `stream_id`.
 It allows you to establish a datastream from the Streaming API into the Data Manager.

 Next, you need to export your user data to the CDP.